Shubh-Dev/iot-module-monitor/README.md

 ```

 Step 6: Start the Simulator - Run the simulator to generate and update module data
+Important: Do not exit the terminal after running the command.
+The simulator will continue to run in the terminal and will periodically generate and update data for the modules.
+If you exit the terminal, the simulator will stop, and module data updates will cease.

 ```javascript
 php artisan simulate:module-data

 ```

 Step 7: Start the Development Server
+After starting the simulator in the previous step, open **another terminal** and run the following command to start the Laravel development server:

 ```javascript
 php artisan serve